roxma/envrc-rs/README.md

 - Copy the executable `envrc` into your `$PATH`
 - Add `PROMPT_COMMAND='eval "$(envrc bash)"'` to the end of your bashrc

+Note: Take care of your background jobs before getting out of `.envrc`.

 ## Why not python?

 The first working commit is written in python.
 But there's noticable time lag